greggman/html5bytebeat/README.md

 `pick`

-pops the top thing from the stack and duplicates that many items back.
+pops the top thing from the stack and duplicates one item that many items back.
 In other words if the stack is `1,2,3,4,5,6,7,3` then `pick` pops the top thing `3` and duplicates the 3rd thing back counting from 0, which is no `4`.
 The stack is then `1,2,3,4,5,6,7,4`.